|

 Japanese.
 The context isn’t cultural,

 the context is social.
-If we
+If we check

-upon) then a couple of things are clear to me.
-Westerners miss the social context.
-I suspect
+then a couple of things are clear to me.

-that this is simply because they don’t see it/experience it.
-We’ve almost outlawed learning by doing so
+because they don’t see it/experience it.

-how could we know of it.
-The Japanese
+We’ve almost outlawed learning by doing so how could we know of

-who write for Western audiences don’t mention it.
-Maybe they take it for granted, which is a
+audiences don’t mention it.
+Maybe they

-very likely reason, or they just plumb think Westerners can’t get their heads
+take it for granted, which is a very likely reason, or they just plumb think

-written by Japanese for Japanese.
+Japanese for Japanese.
+There are a

-There are a couple by Ohno, many by Shingo, but my personal favorite
+couple by Ohno, many by Shingo, but my personal favorite is by an emeritus

-is by an emeritus professor of Keio University in Tokyo; Takeshi Kawase’s Human-centered problem-solving: the
+professor of Keio University in Tokyo; Takeshi Kawase’s Human-centered

-management of improvements.
-Get a
+problem-solving: the management of improvements.
+Get a copy, you will find aspects addressed

-copy, you will find aspects addressed there that are not addressed anywhere
+there that are not addressed anywhere else.
+You know we

-that I have said about Lean equally applies to Six Sigma.
+have said about Lean equally applies to Six Sigma.
 Deming warned us about TQM, and nobody

 listened, it failed, and now parts of it have been renamed as something